 I love train travel and the opportunity to catch the Bernina Express which is described as one of the most scenic train routes in the world (as well as passing through a UNESCO World Heritage designated landscape) was one I couldn’t miss.
 As usual I consulted www.seat61.com for information about the service – always a good place to start when planning any train travel around the world.

 As we were in Milan we had to first catch a train to Tirano (do not get mixed up with Turino!!)
 Although I had pre-booked our tickets it is quite easy to buy tickets on the day for this regional Trenard service.
 The trip from Milan to Tirano takes 2 1/2 hours and is a beautiful train ride too along Lake Como!

-The Bernina Express leaves from a different station (the Rhatische Bahn)than the one you arrive at from Tirano but no panic it is just next door and easy to locate.
+The Bernina train leaves from a different station (the Rhatische Bahn)than the one you arrive at from Tirano but no panic it is just next door and easy to locate.

 If you arrive in Tirano for a few hours to spare there are restaurants and shops to look around.
 We had a lovely lunch at the Margy Bar.

 The Bernina Express

 So the train itself and the journey!
 The trip takes a little over 4 hours from Tirano to Chur (or vice versa) and takes you over 122kms of track, through 55 tunnels and over 196 bridges and viaducts.
 It is a feat of engineering brilliance and was built between 1896 and 1904!!
 If you are considering a trip around Switzerland by train definitely include this trip – for other ideas check out Janet’s post – A Grand TrainTour of Switzerland.

 We had booked window seats on the train.
 Reservations are compulsory and I would recommend window seats so you can thoroughly enjoy the views.
 As you can see the windows are made for viewing!